Skip to content

 Research shows that acupuncture:

 • Stimulates the nervous system – Needle insertion activates sensory nerves, signaling the brain and spinal cord to release natural painkillers like endorphins and serotonin.
-Nerves that are compressed, elongated, or shortened will typically have a line of action of pain that results.

 • Improves circulation – Needling increases blood flow to injured or stagnant areas, delivering oxygen, nutrients, and immune support to promote healing.